-14 See "Update on technical issues concerning complementary feeding of young children in developing countries and implications for intervention programs" Katheryn G. Dewey and Brown, K. Food and Nutrition Bulletin, vol. 24 no. 1, 2003, The United Nations University with dietary diversity data who consumed the specific targeted nutrient-rich value chain commodity.
-The denominator is the sample-weighted number of children 6-23 months in the sample with dietary diversity data.
+14 See "Update on technical issues concerning complementary feeding of young children in developing countries and implications for intervention programs" Katheryn G. Dewey and Brown, K. Food and Nutrition Bulletin, vol. 24 no. 1, 2003, The United Nations University commodities.
+Also, please contact your Bureau for Food Security M&E Point of Contact if you need assistance in determining if a value chain commodity meets the criteria for inclusion in this indicator.